auth0/docs/articles/microsites/protect-my-api/validate-access-token.md

 # Protect My API: Validate an Access Token

-So your API is configured with Auth0 and applications are now sending you requests using Access Tokens.
+So your API is configured with Auth0 and applications are now sending you requests that include Access Tokens.
 Let’s make sure that the sender of a token is who it says it is and ensure that the message wasn't changed along the way.

 ## Prerequisites

 - [ ] [Register your API with Auth0](/microsites/protect-my-api/register-api-with-auth0)
+- [ ] If you are calling an API from your own application, [Call an API]()

 ## To do